SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   METHOD meth.
     ...
 "Method implementation

-    "No change for input parameters passed by reference "i_a += 1.
+    "Input parameters passed by reference cannot be changed in the method implementation.
+    "i_a += 1.
     "i_b &&= ` world`.

-    "Input parameters passed by reference can be changed in the method. i_c += 1.
+    "Input parameters passed by value can be changed in the method implementation. i_c += 1.

   ENDMETHOD.